 Include realized capital gains (losses) on:

-Debt securities (excluding loan-backed and structured securities) and preferred stocks where the realized capital gains (losses) more predominantly reflect interest-related changes.
+Debt securities (excluding loan-backed and structured securities) and redeemable preferred stocks where the realized capital gains (losses) more predominantly reflect interest-related changes.
 By default, debt instruments whose National Association of Insurance Commissioners (NAIC)/Securities Valuation Office (SVO) designation at the end of the holding period, or within a reasonable amount of time after the reporting entity has sold/disposed of the instrument, are different from its NAIC designation at the beginning of the holding period by more than one NAIC designation or NAIC designation category shall not be considered to reflect interest-related changes.
 Gains (losses) from those debt instruments shall NOT be reported in the IMR and shall be reported in the AVR

-Exchange Traded Funds (ETFs) as listed on the SVO Identified Bond ETF List (thereafter subject to bond IMR guidelines) and the SVO Identified Preferred Stock ETF List (thereafter subject to preferred stock IMR guidelines).
-Include any capital gains (losses) realized by the Company, whether from sale of the ETF or capital gains distributions by the ETF.
+Exchange Traded Funds (ETFs) as listed on the SVO Identified Bond ETF List (thereafter subject to bond IMR guidelines). include any capital gains (losses) realized by the Company, whether from sale of the ETF or capital gains distributions by the ETF.
 If the ETF is removed from either SVO ETF list, the ETF is reported and treated as common stock, with any capital gains/(losses) excluded from the IMR.
+(Investments on the SVO-Identified Preferred Stock List are captured as perpetual preferred stock and treated as equity investments, with gains and losses excluded from IMR.)

 SVO Identified Funds designated for systematic value